Last Updated on 13 September 2023 by CryptoTips.eu

 However, the party stopped in the beginning of 2018 and the Bitcoin value dropped about 75% from its highest point.

-2019 showed a slight stabilization, with some ups and downs that investors were expecting from the currency given its history, and 2020 looks good so far.
+2019 showed a slight stabilization, with some ups and downs that investors were expecting from the currency given its history.

 Bitcoin historical prices